lisasth/git_code_BA/README.md

-# Lisa Stuch BA Thesis - Code Implementation
+# BA Thesis - Code Implementation

 This folder contains the implementation of the created animacy classifiers A and B and the co-training algorithm.
 > **Important**: Since many files were larger than 25 MB it was not possible to store them on GitHub.
 If you want to run the code and a file is required which is for some reason not working here, refer to the USB stick to run the code.